sopra-fs23-group-4/sopra-fs23-group-04-client/README.md

   The page will reload if you make edits.
   You will also see any lint errors in the console.

-- npm run build

-  Builds the app for production to the build folder.
-  It correctly bundles React in production mode and optimizes the build for the best performance.

-  The build is minified and the filenames include the hashes.
-  Your app is ready to be deployed!
+- Your app is ready to be deployed!

 ## Illustrations